And it was still pissing down.

 She called Tony.
 ‘Get your arses down to the paper shop, pronto.
 I’ll meet you there.’

 Smithy was the one that appealed to Granma.
-She liked muscles; wrestling was her favourite TV programme, and Smithy had the build, dark hair, and brooding looks of a tag-team player.
+She liked muscles; wrestling was her favourite TV programme, and Smithy had dark hair and brooding looks, just like Edge.
 So she cooperated.

 Jackie looked at the final list.
-No Charlie on Granma’s books, she wouldn’t give him the time of day, but she thought he lived on the top floor.
-One of her paperboys had mentioned Charlie had tried to tout him for a few quid.
+No Mike on Granma’s books, she wouldn’t give him the time of day, but she thought he lived on the top floor.
+One of her paperboys had mentioned Mike had tried to tout him for a few quid.

 Jackie gritted her teeth and thanked Granma.
 She hauled the lads outside.